itugealex/alx-higher_level_programming/0x0B-python-input_output/README.md

 Write a function that appends a string at the end of a text file (UTF8) and returns the number of characters added:

     Prototype: def append_write(filename="", text=""):
-    If the file t exist, it should be created
-    You must use the with statement
+    If the file doesn’t exist, it should be created You must use the with statement
-    You t need to manage file permission or file doesn't exist exceptions.
+    You don’t need to manage file permission or file doesn't exist exceptions.
     You are not allowed to import any module